Dcc --help: Generating Context-Aware Compiler Error Explanations with Large Language Models: Background

 \subsection{Compiler Error Messages}

 Compilers are a primary interface between a novice programming student and learning a language; however, issues interpreting and acting on compiler error messages have been well documented \cite{Barik2014CompilerNotifications, Becker2016EffectiveStudents, Karvelas2020TheBehavior, Prather2017OnApproach, Traver2010OnMean}.
 Students have even been known to change their majors, citing cryptic and hard-to-learn compiler error messages as one of the reasons \cite{Denny2021OnFactors}.
 Initial work has been done to enhance the readability of compiler error messages and explore the use of enhanced error messages \cite{Becker2019UnexpectedFuture, Becker2016EffectiveStudents, Becker2018TheTest, Carvalho2021EnhancedCS1, Denny2014EnhancingIneffectual, Pettit2017DoInconclusive}.
 However, the results of this work are inconclusive, with no clear evidence in favour of enhanced compiler error messages \cite{Becker2019CompilerResearch}.
 Although there is evidence that suggests students are reading compiler error messages, it is not directly clear how many students successfully understand and act on them \cite{Becker2016EffectiveStudents, Denny2014EnhancingIneffectual}.
 One of the difficulties when enhancing error messages is the manual process involved in identifying and integrating the enhanced messages into the compiler.
 The hand-crafted nature of these explanations means that they fail to cover the breadth of possibilities of potential student errors.
-In this project, we investigate the use of LLMs in generating explanations relevant, contextual explanations on-demand.